 Like most things regarding parenting, the answer to that has several parts and many dependencies.
 The American Academy of Pediatrics states that babies should sleep in their own cribs or bassinets to reduce instances of sudden death syndrome (SIDs).
 It’s important to note however that AAP has only addressed the issue of babies co-sleeping with their parents or other children and has not in any way touched on twins’ sleep arrangements.

-In fact, many pediatricians seem to agree there are benefits to putting twin babies in the same crib, which is what they do in the Neonatal Intensive Care Unit.
+In fact, many pediatricians seem to agree there are benefits to putting twin babies in the same cot, which is what they do in the Neonatal Intensive Care Unit.
 This comes from the fact that twins have spent 8 or 9 months of their lives doing everything together in the womb.
 Separating them after birth can cause some form of anxiety which will cause them to cry, lose their appetite and become sad.

-Letting newborn twins sleep together in the same crib helps to regulate their body temperature and sleep cycles and it’s also soothing for the twins.
+Letting newborn twins sleep together in the same cot helps to regulate their body temperature and sleep cycles and it’s also soothing for the twins.
 Multiples who sleep together also seem to sleep better, gain weight faster and have fewer episodes of bradycardia and apnea.